Project31/ansible-kubernetes-openshift-pi3/README.md

-## Ansible Playbook for Docker / Kubernetes / OpenShift on RaspberryPIs 3
+## Ansible Playbook for Docker / Kubernetes / OpenShift on RaspberryPis 3

 *This is work-in-progress, it might not work for you and things will change.
 Expect a Blog with more details soon.*

 Here's a playground for setting up a Raspberry 3 cluster connected with WLAN and with Docker preinstalled.

+[Ansible](https://www.ansible.com/) is used to install Kubernetes / OpenShift.
+So as single prerequisite (beside the Pi hardware of course ;-) is to have a working Ansible 2 installation on your Desktop. *Ansible is not required on the Pis*.
+The given Ansible playbooks are applied via SSH to the Pis.
+Ansbible can be easily installed, e.g. for OS X users its best done via `brew install ansible`.

 ### Basic Setup